foxdonut/meiosis/helpers/router-setup/README.md

-The router produces route objects of the form `{ page: "PageId", params: {...} }`, where `page` is the page ID that corresponds to the route that you specified in your `routeConfig` (`"Home"`, `"Login"`, `"UserProfile"`, etc.) and `params` are the path parameters.
-If you are using query string support, query string parameters are located under `params.queryParams`.
+The router produces route objects of the form `{ page: "PageId", params: {...} }`, where `page` is the page ID that corresponds to the route that you specified in your `routeConfig` (`"Home"`, `"Login"`, `"UserProfile"`, etc.) and `params` are the path parameters, such as `{ id: "42" }`.
+If you are using query string support, query string parameters are located under `params.queryParams`, such as `{ id: "42", queryParams: { showAll: "true" } }`.

-With the `onRouteChange` function that we provided when setting up the router, `update` will be called whenever the route changes, and we can access the route under the `route` property of the application state.
+With the `onRouteChange` function that was provided above when setting up the router, `update` will be called whenever the route changes, and we can access the route under the `route` property of the application state.
 Then, we can use `state.route.page` to determine the current page, `state.route.params` to get the path parameters, and `state.route.params.queryParams` for the query string parameters.

-To keep the location bar in sync, namely when programmatically changing the route, there are two
+To keep the location bar in sync, namely when programmatically changing the route, there are two options.

-options: The first option is to use `router.locationBarSync`:
+1) The first option is to use `router.locationBarSync`:

 ```javascript
 states.map(state => router.locationBarSync(state.route));
 ```

-The second option is, if you are already using [effects](http://meiosis.js.org/docs/services-and-effects.html), to add `router.effect` to your array of effects:
+2) The second option, if you are already using [effects](http://meiosis.js.org/docs/services-and-effects.html), is to add `router.effect` to your array of effects:

 ```javascript